Istanbul Canal: Modern proposals

-The Energy Ministry's Consultant Yüksel Önem suggested the project of constructing an alternative waterway to the Bosporus in the 1985 magazine of Turkish Standards Institution and in the Science and Technical Magazine of Scientific and Technological Research Council of Turkey in 1990.
+The Energy Ministry's Consultant Yüksel Önem suggested constructing an alternative waterway to the Bosporus in the 1985 magazine of the Turkish Standards Institution and in the Science and Technical Magazine of the Scientific and Technological Research Council of Turkey in 1990.

-In 1991, Nusret Avcı, Head of the Istanbul Metropolitan Municipality Environment Commission, proposed that a canal 23 km long could be constructed that would pass between Silivri and Karacaköy.
+In 1991, Nusret Avcı, head of the Istanbul Metropolitan Municipality Environment Commission, proposed that a canal 23 km long be constructed between Silivri and Karacaköy.
 He suggested that this channel would significantly reduce hazards of maritime traffic and pollution in the Bosporus.

 Finally, on January 17, 1994, shortly before the local elections, the leader of the Democratic Left Party (DSP) Bülent Ecevit proposed a canal connecting the Black Sea with the Sea of Marmara.

 Canal Istanbul was announced by President Recep Tayyip Erdoğan in June 2021.
 It would be large enough to accommodate VLCC class vessels.

 Project

 Purpose

 The stated purpose of the project is to reduce the large marine traffic through the Bosporus and minimise the risks and dangers associated particularly with tankers.

 About 41,000 vessels of all sizes pass yearly through the Istanbul Strait, among them 8,000 tankers carrying 145 million tons of crude oil.
 International pressure is growing to increase the marine traffic tonnage through the Turkish straits, which brings risks for the security of marine navigation during the passage.
 The Bosporus sees nearly three times the traffic of the Suez Canal.
 The canal will further help prevent the pollution caused by cargo vessels passing through or mooring in the Sea of Marmara before the southern entrance of the Bosporus.

-According to data of Ministry of Transport and Infrastructure, the marine traffic through the Bosporus generally decreases in two decades.
+According to data of Ministry of Transport and Infrastructure, there was a decrease in total amount of vessels, but an increase in the amount of very large vessels and the total gross tonnage.
 The data are shown in the following table:

-The following table shows the total volume and amount of large vessels that passed through Istanbul Strait: